 3. La Sagrada Família – Barcelona, Spain

 Basic tickets are €26, with tower access around €33-35.
-Book weeks ahead because they’re selling 4.8+ million tickets a year now.
-The audio guide is included and covers Gaudí‘s insane symbolism – those columns really are designed to look like a forest, and the stained glass creates this incredible rainbow effect inside.
+You need to book weeks ahead because they’re selling over 4.8 million tickets a year.
+The audio guide is included and it’s worth paying attention to, especially for Gaudi’s symbolism.
+Those columns are designed to look like a forest canopy, and on sunny mornings the stained glass throws a full rainbow across the nave.
+I always recommend the Nativity Facade tower over the Passion Facade for better views and the incredible organic stone carvings that Gaudi personally oversaw.

 4. Westminster Abbey – London, UK